apache/trafficcontrol/docs/source/api/deliveryservices_id_health.rst

 		]
 	}}

-..
-[1] Users with the roles "admin" and/or "operations" will be able to the see :term:`Cache Group`\ s associated with *any* :term:`Delivery Service`\ s, whereas any other user will only be able to see the :term:`Cache Group`\ s associated with :term:`Delivery Service`\ s their Tenant is allowed to see.
+.. [#tenancy] Users will only be able to see :term:`Cache Group` health details for the :term:`Delivery Services` their :term:`Tenant` is allowed to see.